Government pay rose by up to 21% in the 2083/84 budget: the new scale and your real take-home

 Take-home is gross minus the usual payslip deductions, and not all of those are a loss.
 The retirement contribution is the big one.
 Newer government entrants are enrolled in the contribution-based Social Security Fund: 11% of basic comes out of the employee's side, with 20% added by the employer.
 Staff who joined under the older pension scheme see a Provident Fund line at 10% instead.

-That 11% or 10% leaves the monthly cash, but it is your money going to your own retirement account, not the taxman's.
+That 11% or 10% leaves the monthly cash, but it is your money going to your own retirement account, not the taxman's, and the pension and survivor benefits the SSF buys are part of what that deduction is paying for.
 When you compare your Bhadra slip to last Asar's, the retirement line will rise too, because it is a percentage of a now-larger basic.
 A bigger SSF deduction on a bigger salary is the contribution growing, not the raise shrinking.

 One more line moves once a year.
 Government staff get the same one-month-basic festival expense as everyone else, and like everywhere it is fully taxable.
 On the new scale that Kartik or Ashwin slip will be larger in rupee terms, and the TDS line on it will spike the way it always does, because the annual projection jumps when the bonus lands.